rumburake/FastSmoothScroll/README.md

 ![scrollToPosition demo](https://raw.githubusercontent.com/rumburake/rumburake/main/scrollToPosition.gif)

+This is a [RecyclerView Bug](https://issuetracker.google.com/issues/128940095) logged in March 2019.

 ## fastSmoothScrollToPosition - what we really want

 This new function offers a reasonable UX alternative to `scrollToPosition` and `smoothScrollToPosition`.
 It has some smoothness, and it doesn't take forever.
 The logic is: